j0zzz/JoeQuake/docs/pages/cvars-commands.md

 - `2`: Bounding boxes are drawn only during demo playback.
 - `3`: Bounding boxes are drawn only when playing live, but not when recording.

+When aiming at a bbox with the feature on, its edict information is displayed on the edict tracker, assuming `cl_track_edict` is set to `0`.

 ##### `cl_bboxcolors`

 When set to `1` (the default), `cl_bbox` bounding boxes are colored according to